In this document

 For more information, see Get Started with Publishing.

-If you already have a publisher account on Google Play, use your Developer Console to set up licensing.
+If you already have a publisher account on Google Play, use your Play Console to set up licensing.

 - Obtain an app-specific public key for licensing